How Do I care for my flag?

 The 10th fold is a tribute to father, for he, too, has given his sons and daughters for the defense of our country since he or she was first born.

 The 11th fold, in the eyes of Hebrew citizens, represents the lower portion of the seal of King David and King Solomon and glorifies, in their eyes, the God of Abraham, Isaac and Jacob.

 The 12th fold, in the eyes of a Christian citizen, represents an emblem of eternity and glorifies, in their eyes, God the Father, the Son and Holy Ghost.

 When the flag is completely folded, the stars are uppermost, reminding us of our national motto, “In God We Trust.”

 After the flag is completely folded and tucked in, it has the appearance of a cocked hat, ever reminding us of the soldiers who served under Gen. George Washington and the sailors and Marines who served under Capt.
 John Paul Jones and were followed by their comrades and shipmates in the U.S. Armed Forces, preserving for us the rights, privileges and freedoms we enjoy today.

-Storm Flag- 5 ft x 9 ft 6 in American flag
+5 ft by 9 ft 6 in American flag